-the liver that combined learned local shape constraints with observed shape deviation during adaptation.
-Van et al. [20] used a statistical classifier and two types of features, graylevel features and location features obtained from a multi-atlas registration procedure, to label pixels.
-Structure based methods are more robust by capturing anatomical knowledge about the shape, size, and position of liver.
-However, a major challenge that these methods need to address is modeling the large shape variations with limited training data.
+The central hypothesis of structure based methods is that structures of interested objects have a repetitive form of geometry.
+Generally, deformable models, statistical shape models (SSMs), and probabilistic atlases built by a set of examples of shape are employed to generate segmentations.
+Kainmuller et al. [17] presented a fully automatic 3D segmentation method for the liver based on a combination of a constrained free-form and statistical deformable model.
+Erdt et al. [18] presented a fully automatic multi-tiered statistical shape model for the liver that combined learned local shape constraints with observed shape deviation during adaptation.
+Van et al. [19] used a statistical classifier and two types of features, gray-level features and location features obtained from a multi-atlas registration procedure, to label pixels.
+Structure based methods are more robust by capturing anatomical knowledge about the shape, size and position of liver.
+However, structure based methods may not model the large shape variations well with limited training data.

-In texture based segmentations, handcrafted features are extracted first and trained classification models are then employed to label unseen images.
-Luo et al. [21] used wavelet coefficients as texture descriptors and implemented support vector machines (SVMs) to classify the data into pixel-wised liver area or non-liver area.
-Finally, integrated morphological operations were designed to remove noise and delineate the liver.
-Ling et al. [22] presented a hierarchical framework to efficiently and effectively monitor the accuracy propagation in a coarse-to-fine fashion.
+In texture based segmentations, a feature-based classifier is trained to label unseen images.
+Luo et al. [20] used wavelet coefficients as texture descriptors and implemented support vector machines (SVMs) to classify the data into pixel-wised liver area or non-liver area.
+Then, integrated morphological operations were designed to remove noise and delineate the liver.
+Ling et al. [21] presented a hierarchical framework to efficiently and effectively monitor the accuracy propagation in a coarse-to-fine fashion.
 And marginal space learning and steerable features were applied for robust boundary inference.
 Unfortunately, these methods heavily rely on handcrafted features and do not take full advantage of 3D spatial information.

-In recent years, with the remarkable success of deep convolutional neural networks (CNNs) in nature image processing [23], [24], [25], [26], [27], many studies have used the representative features learned by CNNs to deal with the segmentation of liver.
-Dou et al. [28] presented a novel 3D deeply supervised fully convolutional network for automatic liver segmentation.
-They further employed a fully connected conditional random field (CRF) [29] to refine the segmentation results.
-Finally, they achieved a volumetric overlap error (VOE) of 5.42% and an average symmetric surface distance (ASSD) of 0.79 mm on the SLIVER07 dataset [5].
-Hu et al. [30] proposed an automatic segmentation framework based on a 3D CNN and globally optimized surface evolution.
+In recent years, with the remarkable success of deep convolutional neural networks (CNNs) in nature image processing [22]-[26], many studies have used the representative features learned by CNNs to deal with the segmentation of liver.
+Dou et al. [27] presented a novel 3D deeply supervised fully convolutional network for automatic liver segmentation.
+They further employed a fully connected conditional random field (CRF) [28] to refine the segmentation results.
+Finally, they achieved a volumetric overlap error (VOE) of 5.42% and an average symmetric surface distance (ASSD) of 0.79 mm on the Sliver07 dataset [4].
+Hu et al. [29] proposed an automatic segmentation framework based on a 3D CNN and globally optimized surface evolution.
 They first used a trained deep 3D CNN to learn a subject-specific probability map of liver that was acted as a shape prior.
 Then, both global and local appearance information from the prior segmentation were adaptively incorporated into a segmentation model, which was globally optimized in a surface evolution way.
-Finally, they achieved a mean Dice similarity coefficient (DSC) of 97.25%, and an ASSD of 0.84 mm on the SLIVER07 dataset.
+Finally, they achieved a mean Dice similarity coefficient (DSC) of 97.25%, and an ASSD of 0.84 mm on the Sliver07 dataset.
 Compared to previous methods, these methods are superior as they can automatically produce a subject-specific segmentation probability map without difficult handcrafted features, complex registration or shape deformation.
 However, these methods heavily rely on image intensities.
-Thus, the probability map still suffers from some limitations of gray level based methods.
+Thus, the probability maps still suffer from some limitations of gray level based methods.
 To solve these shortcomings, these methods all take further postprocessing steps to improve the segmentation results.
-It's worth noting that CNNs usually take only a few seconds to generate the probability map, while the postprocessing process (e.g. graph cut [2], CRF [28], level set [31]) often takes tens or even hundreds of seconds.
+It's worth noting that CNNs usually take only a few seconds to generate the probability maps, while the postprocessing process (e.g. graph cut [30], CRF [27], level set [31]) often takes tens or even hundreds of seconds.

 In this work, we propose a novel end-to-end system, called shape-constrained densely connected segmentation network (SC-SegNet).
-Compared with other existing algorithms, there are three major novelties in the proposed framework:
+Compared with other existing algorithms, there are two major novelties in the proposed framework: